 That’s just one of the fascinating facts that surround this hotel on the outskirts of Paris.
 Originally built in 1929 it was designed to look like an ocean liner and adorned with elegant stained glass.
 The hotel was opened that year by Olympic athlete and Piscine Molitor lifeguard Johnny Weissmuller.
 He later went on to become famous as Tarzan in many Hollywood movies.
 The Molitor became a Paris hotspot teeming with celebrities and stars of the fashion world.

 The two large pools were home to many French fashion shows.
 In fact, the very first bikini was introduced to the world when it was modeled by Micheline Bernardini in 1946 at the Hotel Molitor.
 The outdoor pool performed double duty to keep the crowds coming as it was also used as an ice skating rink in the winter.
 But times and fashion changed, and the Hotel Molitor closed its doors in 1989.
-For many years it remained in disrepair, but even so, became home to many late night rave parties thrown by locals.
+For many years it remained in disrepair, but even so, became home to many late-night rave parties thrown by locals.
 These parties encouraged creative freedom and paved the way for much of the graffiti, which you see in the photo below.

 If you’d like to see more about the Hotel Molitor’s history check out the short video below.

-Later in 1989 a housing project was proposed that would have called for the destruction of the original building.
+Later in 1989, a housing project was proposed that would have called for the destruction of the original building.
 A group of citizens formed an “SOS Molitor” coalition to save this Paris landmark.
 Their efforts proved successful and the entire complex was listed on the French Monuments Historiques program.
-After years of much neglect, damage from weather, vandalism and lack of maintenance, the complex was put up for bid by the Mayor of Paris.
+After years of much neglect, damage from weather, vandalism, and lack of maintenance, the complex was put up for bid by the Mayor of Paris.

-In 2008 the group Colony Capital-Accor-Bouygues were chosen for the project to give new birth to the property.
+In 2008 the group Colony Capital-Accor-Bouygues was chosen for the project to give new birth to the property.
 It was reopened in 2014 to much praise as a 5-star hotel with a restaurant and retail space.